MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/deprecations-customer-service.md

 ## Standard SLAs in Dynamics 365 Customer Service are deprecated

-Standard service level agreements (SLA Type field is set to Standard) are deprecated and will be removed in a future major release.
+Standard service-level agreements (SLA Type field is set to Standard) are deprecated and will be removed in a future major release.
 Standard SLAs are replaced by enhanced SLAs.
 More information: [Enhanced service level agreements](/previous-versions/dynamicscrm-2016/administering-dynamics-365/dn887187(v=crm.8))

 ## Customer Service Insights standalone app is deprecated